ehuspeni/pdsnd_github/README.md

 ### Date created
-Create Github Project Feb 16, 2021.
+Created Github Project Feb 16, 2021.

 ### Project Title
-Bikeshare Data.
+Bikeshare Data Python Project

 ### Description
 A simple program to calculate statistics on bikeshare data for Washington, New York City, and Chicago.